-Your customers will know the status of their tickets once they log into your service portal making it easier for them to manage customer expectations internally.
+Your customers will know the status of their tickets once they log into your service portal, making it easier for them to manage customer expectations internally.

-Tip #24: Embrace omnichannel assistance
+11. Embrace omnichannel assistance

-If your customers interact with you on social media, have a dedicated FB group or Twitter handle or LI group which they can use to reach out to you whenever they have customer questions.
+If your customers interact with you on social media, make sure to have a dedicated Facebook group, Twitter handle, or LinkedIn page that they can use to reach out to you whenever they have customer questions.

 What if you’re averse to handling customer queries on social media because you can’t stand irate customers?

 This creates a win-win for both parties because you’ve been able to control damage to your reputation and solve their problems.

-So, if you find customers getting easily irritated about your response time, it could be a sign that you should embrace live chat support on your site to handle any incoming request in real-time.
+So, if you find customers getting easily irritated about your response time, it could be a sign that you should embrace live chat support on your site to handle incoming requests in real time.

 The heart of customer service is genuine interaction between your team and customers to solve the problems your customers have.